OHDSI/CohortExplorer/inst/shiny/README.md

 - Go the output location in your file browser (e.g. windows file explorer in a Windows computer) and start 'CohortExplorer.Rproj'.
 - In R console now run renv::restore() to enable renv.
 This will download all required packages and dependencies and set up the run environment.
 - Next call to shiny::runApp()
-- If you want to run this Shiny App on a remote Shiny Server, you may copy all the files in the output folder to the remote shiny servers new app file folder. run renv::restore() in the shiny server and restart app.
+- If you want to run this shiny App on a remote shiny Server, you may copy all the files in the output folder to the remote shiny servers new app file folder. run renv::restore() in the shiny server and restart app.

 License